Zowie G-SR Review

 One small negative thing to note is that this pad tends to lose its initial feeling pretty quickly when compared to other pads.
 I found that it needed a wash after about 1.5 months of medium usage (which means some hours of work and an hour or two of gaming each day in this case, so your mileage may vary) because the accumulated dust, sweat, and what have you managed to influence the glide on the pad.
 A thorough washing will largely fix this, so this isn’t a massive issue, but if you live in a dusty environment or something like that you may want to take note.

 Conclusion & Recommendation

 The Zowie G-SR is a premium large sized pad which offers a very smooth, though very controlled glide with plenty of stopping power.

 It’s finished with high quality stitched edges so it’s going to be plenty durable as well as extremely comfortable due to the quality of the stitching.
 You’re going to need to wash it quite often, however, since the accumulation of dust, sweat, and so on affect the glide of the pad in a pretty large way.
 That's not a big deal, but it is something to take note of.

 Concluding: the G-SR is a relatively thin and large sized control pad which does what it sets out to do perfectly.
 Everything about it feels very premium, and the stylish and timeless design provide perfect performance.
-If you want a lightning fast pad you’re better off skipping this one, but otherwise I can only recommend the G-SR.
+If you want a fast pad you're better off skipping this one, but if you're looking for a little more control I can only recommend the G-SR.